 WINDY, THE EMBLEMATIC SCANDINAVIAN BOAT BRAND SINCE 1966

-After completing his studies in naval architecture, Hugo Vold launched his own brand of boats in 1966, which he named “Windy” in homage to his father’s fishing boats, the “Vindy”, which, despite the extremely perilous sailing conditions in the Skagerrak Strait, returned to port every time.
+After completing his studies in naval architecture, Hugo Vold launched his own brand of boats in 1966, which he named “Windy” in homage to his father’s fishing boats, the “Vindy”, which, despite the extremely perilous sailing conditions in the Skagerrak Strait, returned safely to port every time.

 The first production unit was built in Skarpnes on the Norwegian coast.
 Windy quickly became a reference in the world of yachting.
 The legend was born.

-55 years later, the brand has retained its original values while integrating new technologies.
+59 years later, the brand has retained its original values while integrating new technologies.
 It calls on the best experts at all levels of production – architects, engineers, designers, technicians, craftsmen – to produce boats with unparalleled design and marine performance.

 Windy currently employs 170 professionals in Sweden and Poland.
 Together, they strive to continue Hugo Vold’s legacy with excellence, passion and respect.